OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 ![](automated-database-deployments-v2-approve-release.png)

-Following this process, the DBAs were more than happy to let Octopus Deploy deploy to `staging` and `production`.
-They could review the scripts during the deployment.
-And who reviewed the scripts was audited.
+Following this process, the DBAs were more than happy to let Octopus deploy to `staging` and `production`.
+They could review the scripts during the deployment, and who reviewed the scripts was audited.
 Besides, they were happy to see all it took was pushing a button.
 As one DBA put it, “this is all stupid simple.”

 What sealed the deal was the ability to control who could push the deployment button.
 All developers (including database developers and lead developers) could deploy to `development`, `test`, and `staging`.